Optimal Dividend Payments for the Piecewise-Deterministic Poisson Risk Model: Introduction

 The rest of the paper is organized as follows.
-The optimality of dividend strategies is formulated as a stochastic control problem in Section \ref{sect-model}.
-In particular, we consider in Section \ref{sect-restricted} the restricted dividend payment schemes.
-We derive some properties of the value function and show that the value function is a classical solution to the Hamilton-Jacobi-Bellman equation \eqref{HJB}.
-In Section \ref{sect-singular}, we formulate the optimal unrestricted payment scheme problem as a singular stochastic control problem.
-A verification theorem is established.
-Furthermore, under some fairly general conditions, we provide an explicit procedure to obtain an optimal dividend barrier and the corresponding optimal value function.
-When the claims are exponentially distributed, we obtain explicit solutions for both the restricted and unrestricted dividend payment schemes in Sections \ref{sect-restricted} and \ref{sect-singular}, respectively.
+After recalling the notion of a PDCP model, we formulate the optimality of dividend strategies as a stochastic control problem in Section \ref{sect-model}.
+We consider in Section \ref{sect-restricted} the restricted dividend payment schemes.
+Some properties of the value function are derived and the value function is shown to be a classical solution to the HJB equation \eqref{HJB}.
+In Section \ref{sect-singular}, we formulate the optimal unrestricted payment scheme as a singular stochastic control problem and establish a verification theorem of the quasi-variational inequality \eqref{quasi-variational-ineq}.
+When the claims are exponentially distributed, with complete generality of the PDCP risk model, we provide easily verifiable sufficient conditions for the optimality of threshold and barrier dividend payment schemes and obtain explicit solutions for both the restricted and unrestricted dividend payment schemes in Sections \ref{sect-restricted} and \ref{sect-singular}, respectively.
+Three examples are provided for illustrative purpose in Section \ref{examples}.
 Finally, the paper is concluded with several remarks in Section \ref{sect-conclusion}.
+Two technical results on the qualitative analysis of the solution to an ODE and several proofs are placed in the Appendix.

+A preliminary version of the paper was announced in \cite{pdcp-cdc-2012} without proofs.
+In addition, the current version contains new results on sufficient conditions for the optimality of the threshold and barrier strategies (Theorems \ref{finalthr} and \ref{finalbar}).